openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 Upon receiving the `flow.started` event the service starts scheduling the flow executions by retrieving the flow data from its local DB.

-Please note that the scheduler service ignores the event if at least one of the following conditions is met:
+Please note that the scheduler service ignores the event if the following condition is met:

-- `cron` property is **not** present in the event
+- `cron` property is **not** set in the event

 Upon receiving the `flow.stopping` event, the service deletes the record for the given flow and stops scheduling flow executions.